The Bankrate promise

 Can you still get financial aid if you don’t fill out the FAFSA?

 If you opt not to submit the FAFSA, you’ll miss out on several valuable federal student aid programs that could help you cover the cost of your college education such as:

 Furthermore, some scholarships may require you to complete the FAFSA as part of the application process.
-The same may be true of certain state- and school-issued student aid options as well.
-But you may be able to qualify for private student loans and private scholarships without filling out the FAFSA.
+The same may be true of certain state- and school-issued student aid options.
+However, you may be able to qualify for private student loans and private scholarships without filling out the FAFSA.

 The bottom line

 Although the FAFSA no longer requires males under the age of 26 to register for the draft to be eligible for federal financial aid, you may still be required to do so by federal law.
-By failing to register, you put yourself at risk for fines, jail time and a number of other long-term consequences.
+Unless you qualify for any of the exemptions, failing to register can put you at risk for fines, jail time and several other long-term consequences.